Deyspring/Hydra_transcripts/DAILYLOG2.md

 Beeware tutorial finished.
 Time to make the Hydra project work with Beeware.
-0. Git everything
+0. Git everything x
-1. create project folder and activate virtual environment
+1. create project folder and activate virtual environment x
-2. Install briefcase in venv and bootstrap "briefcase new"
+2. Install briefcase in venv and bootstrap "briefcase new" x
-3. Check to see that new app is working with no modifications
+3. Check to see that new app is working with no modifications x
 4. Hard part:
-    Alter 'hydra_return_transcripts.py' file. a lot.
+    Alter 'hydra_return_transcripts.py' file. a lot.  x
-    z. create window, column
+    z. create window, column x
-    a. create terms.label widget
+    a. create terms.label widget  x
-    b. create terms input widget (form field)
+    b. create terms input widget (form field)  x
-      - separate terms with commas? enter each one in one by one and press button each time?
+      - separate terms with commas? enter each one in one by one and press button each time? x
+       - very easy to do this, but I need to clear the input field.
       - do last for now, add ability to load lots of terms at once later.
-    c. "done" button widget
+    c. "done" button widget x
     d.
-Add terms box and button widget to main method
+Add terms box and button widget to main method x
-    e. link other methods to button widget - this is called a handler method that is called whenever the button is pressed.
+    e. link other methods to button widget - this is called a handler method that is called whenever the button is pressed. x
     d. enter all these terms into appropriate method.
     e.
 Does beeware work with multiple methods? find out.

 I think that's enough for today.
 If I finish it, the next thing will be the packaging and distribution tests.

+Ack.
+I just realized I must grab all the info from the MIT site that I can before I'm kicked out tomorrow.
+Next time I'll get a certificate and get to take the tests.
+Next time.

+Meanwhile...

+I made excellent progress porting the project to beeware.
+Tasks for tomorrow:

+1. Clear the input box so multiple terms can be entered
+2. get self.terms from input to hydra_fetch function. why can't I pass variables to it?
+3. why am I putting everything inside a class?
+Is that a good idea?
+4. if it is a good idea, change all functions to have self variables.
+5. Why do some things need self variables and some things do not?
+I think I can figure out this one, but I need to mull over it.
+6. Add info dialogs to each function.
+This would be nice to have as it takes forever to run.
+7. I may be able to add a "where do you want spreadsheet" widget to the app. look into it. yay.

 08/3/2020